yueyujiang/DEPP/README.md

 Running the above command will give two distance matricies (`depp.csv` and `depp_correction.csv`), each as a tab delimited csv file with column and row headers.
 Rows represent query sequences and columns represent backbone sequences. `depp.csv` and `depp_correction.csv` represent distance_matrix before and after correction descripted in the paper.

-Any quesions?
+Any questions?
 Please contact <y5jiang@eng.ucsd.edu>.